Polar Coding for Processes with Memory: Setting

 \section{Setting}

-Let $(X_i,Y_i,S_i)$, $i\in\mathbb{Z}$, be a stationary process, where $Y_i$~and~$S_i$ take values in finite alphabets $\mathcal{Y}$~and~$\mathcal{S}$.
-We assume $X_i\in\{0,1\}$ in order to keep the notation simple, but the results here can be generalized to arbitrary finite alphabets using standard techniques.
+Let $(X_i,Y_i)$, $i\in\mathbb{Z}$, be a stationary process, where the $Y_i$ take values in a finite alphabet $\mathcal{Y}$.
+We assume $X_i\in\{0,1\}$ to keep the notation simple, but the results here can be generalized to arbitrary finite alphabets using standard techniques.
 See, for example,~\cite[Chapter 3]{Sasoglu2011}.
 We think of $X_i$ as a sequence to be estimated, and~$Y_i$ as a sequence of observations related to~$X_i$.
 In particular,~$X_i$ may be the input sequence to a communication channel, with the corresponding channel output~$Y_i$.
 Alternatively,~$X_i$ may be the output of a data source to be compressed, and~$Y_i$ may be the side information available to the decompressor.
-A (possibly unknown) state sequence~$S_i$ may underlie the channel or the source.
-Frequently, it is assumed that the pair $(X_i,Y_i)$ is independent of the history $(X_1^{i-1},Y_1^{i-1},S_1^{i-1})$ of the process conditioned on the present state $S_i$.

-We assume throughout that the process $(X_i,Y_i,S_i)$ is $\psi$-mixing.
-We follow\footnote{To the best of our understanding, the first displayed equation on page 169 of \cite{Shields1996} should be ``$\sum_v \mu(uvw) \leq \cdots$''.}~\cite[Page 169]{Shields1996} and say that a process~$T_i$ is $\psi$-mixing if there exists a sequence $\psi_k\to1$ as $k\to\infty$ such that
+A key property of the processes we consider is $\psi$-mixing.
+We follow\footnote{To the best of our understanding, the first displayed equation on page 169 of \cite{Shields1996} should be ``$\sum_v \mu(uvw) \leq \cdots$''.}~\cite[Page 169]{Shields1996} and say that a process~$T_i$ is $\psi$-mixing if there exists a nonincreasing sequence $\psi_k \to 1$ as $k\to\infty$ such that